evanphx/kpeg/README.md

     %% name = Example::Parser

 After that a block of ruby code can be defined that will be added into the class body of your parser.
-Attributes that are defines in this block can be accessed within your parser as instance variables
+Attributes that are defined in this block can be accessed within your parser as instance variables.
+Methods can also be defined in this block and used in action blocks as well.

     %% {
       attr_accessor :something_cool

+      def something_awesome
+        # do something awesome
+      end
     }

 ### Defining literals